 It was bound to happen: Hallmark Photo Stylist and Macramé Guru Andy N. has filled up his house, our studio, and a dozen Hallmakers’ walls.
 So, naturally, he’s now taking over the outdoors with macramé yard art.

 HA!
 I knew I would get your attention!
 I am now forced to make the titles of my blog posts even more provocative to capture the attention of you, my patient and loyal reader.
-This now my fourth macramé blog post (here’s the first) and to be completely transparent I can’t believe I was asked to write the second and third blog posts, let alone this one!
+This now my fourth macramé blog post (here’s the first about how my love for macramé began) and to be completely transparent I can’t believe I was asked to write the second blog post about a macramé class I gave for Hallmark artists and a third post about a workshop at Kansas City’s Golden & Pine home decor store, let alone this one!
 (Or this one.
 Or this one.)

 “Macramé gone wild” isn’t completely misleading because I am taking you out into the wilds of my backyard for my most recent project.